Technical Calculator

 \(G = \left(\dfrac{b}{3}, \dfrac{h}{3}\right)\)

-How to Find the Centroid of a Set of Points?
+A way to locate the Centroid of a set of factors?

 Example Problems: